raspy135/Qun-synthesizer/README.md

 * I want to use AUX as CV IN
 	* CV signal from modular synthesizers may have **HIGH VOLTAGE**!
 Please attenuate the voltage to normal LINE level (1 to 1.5V).

 	* AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
 Using it as LFO should work, probably down to 2 to 5Hz.
-But DC signal (e.g. hold the same voltage 5 seconds) might not work.
+But DC signal, e.g. holding the same voltage 5 seconds, might not work.

 * MIDI is flooding when I connect MIDI out to DAW.
 	* MIDI forwarding is probably ON.